silvanodd/ecs/README.md

 <br><br>
 ## Deploy the dev/prod accounts

-login on the command line into the dev/prod accounts, repeat for each account
+- Login on the command line into the dev/prod accounts, repeat for each account
 ```
 cd terraform_ecs/environment/<environment>
 terraform init